 The 17 grams of protein per serving are mostly due to the black beans, but the deep red color from the cabbage and the cranberries comes from a beneficial plant compounds called anthocyanins, according to a July 2017 review in Food & Nutrition Research.
 Anthocyanins are antioxidants that may help protect our vision and brain health.

 Get the Black Bean Sandwich Slaw recipe and nutrition info here.

 Chili is an easy recipe to make meat-free thanks in part to all of the beans and other flavorful vegetables that are included.
 But this one has a unique benefit for weight loss — it includes more broth, so cup-for-cup, it's lower in calories.
 But that doesn't mean it has less by way of nutrition.
 Each two-cup serving has 14 grams of protein and 16 grams of filling fiber, all for less than 320 calories.

-Fiber is also important for weight loss because it helps keep us feeling full longer, according to January 2013 study published in the Journal of the American College of Nutrition, but it's a nutrient we routinely fall short on.
-Only about 5 percent of Americans are getting enough on a daily basis, according to a paper published in the January-February 2017 issue of the American Journal of Lifestyle Medicine.
+Fiber is also important for weight loss because it helps keep us feeling full longer, according to January 2013 study in the Journal of the American College of Nutrition, but it's a nutrient we routinely fall short on.
+Only about 5 percent of Americans are getting enough on a daily basis, according to a January-February 2017 paper in the American Journal of Lifestyle Medicine.

 Get the Spicy Chili Soup recipe and nutrition info here.

 - Advances in Nutrition: "Protein Intake Greater than the RDA Differentially Influences Whole-Body Lean Mass Responses to Purposeful Catabolic and Anabolic Stressors: A Systematic Review and Meta-Analysis"

 - European Journal of Clinical Nutrition: "Soups Increase Satiety Through Delayed Gastric Emptying Yet Increased Glycaemic Response"